okta/okta.github.io/_source/_standards/OAuth/index.md

 ### Rules

-In a policy the administrators can define several rules with people conditions.
+In a policy the administrators can define several rules with people, scope, and grant type conditions.
 The people condition identifies users and groups that are included or exclueded to match the user the token is requested for.
 Rules are ordered numerically by priority.
 This priority determines the order in which they are searched for a user/group match.
 The highest priority rule has a priorityOrder of 1.

 For example, assume the following conditions are in effect: